Joe Montford: Career

 After the 2004 season, Montford was traded to Edmonton for offensive lineman Dan Comiskey (who the Eskimos later re-acquired in the Troy Davis trade).
 Montford played the 2005 season with Edmonton, and helped the team take the 93rd Grey Cup.
-In the championship game, it was Montford who chased Montréal Alouettes quarterback Anthony Calvillo out of the pocket on third-and-thirty-one and forced him to attempt a quick kick punt on the last play of overtime.
+In the championship game, it was Montford who chased Montreal Alouettes quarterback Anthony Calvillo out of the pocket on third-and-thirty-one and forced him to attempt a quick kick punt on the last play of overtime.

 On Wednesday, April 27, 2006, Montford was released from the Eskimos.

 On Monday, July 3, 2006, Montford was re-signed by the Eskimos.

 Aside from Joe Montford's public career as a professional football player he also spend months working with children in a group home in the suburbs of Atlanta, Georgia in 2000.
 He left this job after the parent company of the group home which owned similar facilities throughout the United States filed for bankruptcy and the decision was made to close the facility.
 Joe Montford was known there for teaching the kids many of whom had little or no parental involvement growing up how to play football and other sports.
 He served as one of the few positive male role models many of the teenage boys there he worked with ever had.
 To this day one of the boys he worked with who is now a college senior keeps the autographed card Joe Montford gave him in his wallet and carries it with him as a reminder of where he came from.

 Montford was inducted onto the Hamilton Tiger-Cats Wall Of Honour on August 23, 2018.